SapirLastimoza-Dooley/Portfolio/_projects/project_SOM.md

    # 480w:    /assets/img/blog/blog/hydejack-8.jpg
 caption:     Clustering analysis on the temporal characteristics of car crashes.
 description: >
-  The purpose of this project is to analyze vehicle  crash data for spatial trends using ArcGIS Desktop and temporal trends using self-organizing maps through the sompy python library.
+  The purpose of this project is to analyze vehicle crash data from Scott and Polk county, Iowa for spatio-temporal trends.
+Using unsupervised machine learning and self-organizing heatmaps, trends in crash date and time can be found.
+By combining these trends with spatial distributions in ArcGIS Pro, the heatmaps can be transformed into dot density maps with varying color scale.

 links:
   - title:   Github